The CC Lab is hiring an Analyst!

 We value teamwork, collaboration, teaching and learning, diversity, creativity, and flexibility.
 We strive for excellence and impact, and deeply value team members who are passionate about the Lab’s mission.

-The Analyst will be a key member of the CC Lab team, ensuring that high-quality project work is completed and contributing directly to achieving the mission of the CC Lab.
+The Analyst will be a key member of the CC Lab’s Cooling and Superpollutants team, ensuring that high-quality project work, communications, and organizational priorities are executed effectively, and contributing directly to the CC Lab's mission.

 Duties and responsibilities of the position include: